 From the late eighteenth century, the use of herdsmen's horns in the Alps was becoming gradually more familiar, for a number of reasons.
-Young northern-European aristocrats spent months, or even years, in exploration of the Classical heritage of Italy and the culture of other major European centres on a Grand Tour.
-Initially the Alps were a feared barrier but, inevitably, Switzerland was gradually becoming better known.
-In addition, as the industrial revolution took hold, a new middle class was emerging with wealth of the nineteenth century with developments in road and rail transport.
-The concept of tourism was born.
+Young northern-European aristocrats spent months, or even years, in exploration of the Classical

 There was now an opportunity for a visit to the Alps where one could come across the sound of the alphorn played by herdsmen during their daily routines in the mountains.
 Switzerland began active promotion of its assets.
-It noticed the delight engendered by an encounter with an alphorn, and soon players were stationed at the top of funicular railways and in prime tourist
+It noticed the delight engendered by an encounter with an alphorn, and soon players were stationed at the top of funicular railways and in prime tourist locations, to create an unforgettable atmosphere that would complement, and soon become associated with, stunning mountain views.7 The use of the instrument as a symbol of Switzerland since the nineteenth century on countless postcards, chocolate boxes and Swiss products is still very much in evidence today.

 Composers who visited the Alps wrote eloquently about the effect of hearing an alphorn, both that of the herdsmen and that played to visitors.
-In 1797 Giovanni Battista Viotti (1755 1824) wrote in a letter of the magical effect of the music and its setting: 'I was walking alone, towards the end of the day...
+In 1797 Giovanni Battista Viotti (1755-1824) wrote in a letter of the magical effect of the music and its setting: 'I was walking alone, towards the end of the day...
 I descended the valleys and traversed the heights.
 At length chance brought me to a valley which, on arousing from my waking dream, I discovered to be full of delight.
 It reminded me of one of those wonderful retreats so beautifully described by Gesner: flowers, meadows, small streams, all united to form a picture of perfect harmony.
 There, without being tired, I sat against a rock ...
 While thus sitting, wrapped in this slumber of the soul, sounds broke upon my ear which were sometimes hurried, sometimes prolonged and sustained, and which were softly repeated by the echoes around.
 I found they came from a mountain-horn, and their effect was heightened by a plaintive female voice ... and a procession of cows was descending calmly down the mountain.
-Struck as if by enchantment, I started from my reverie, listened with breathless attention, and learnt, or rather engraved upon my memory, the Ranz des Vaches which I enclose ... in order to understand all its beauties, you ought to be transported to the scene in which I heard it, and to feel all the excitement that such a moment
+Struck as if by enchantment, I started from my reverie, listened with breathless attention, and learnt, or rather engraved upon my memory, the Ranz des Vaches which I enclose ... in order to understand all its beauties, you ought to be transported to the scene in which I heard it, and to feel all the excitement that such a moment inspired'.8